CaelusRocketry/gs2/docs/PACKET.md

 ### VAL

-The `END` packet is used to send valve-related data.
+The `VAL` packet is used to send valve-related data.
 The data is in the format of `<valve_type><valve_location><state>`.
 The valve type is always 0, which maps to solenoid.
 The valve location is a number in base 16 between 1 and B and maps to SV-1, ..., SV-11.
 The valve state is a number that represents the current state of the valve.
 - **Note:** Valve data is currently not read, so this packet will not be encountered.

 ### END